heipomedia/laravelnews/readme.md

 ## About this project

-This is a example project from the german Laravel book "Laravel in 60 Sekunden".
+This is an example project from the german Laravel book "Laravel in 60 Sekunden".
 ONLY FOR EDUCATIONAL PURPOSES.
 At this state this project is not suitable for other use cases.

 ## Unser Beispielprojekt